Renewable Heat Incentive and RHPP

 Renewable Heat Subsidy Basics

 The Renewable Heat Premium Payments are a one off grant towards the cost of installing a renewable heat generation technology in your home, such as a heat pump.
-The grant is between £300-£1,250 depending on the technology.
-This grant is currently available to any home using a suitable fuel system, and will be available until the Renewable Heat Incentive is phased in in Spring 2014.
+The grant is between £600-£2,300 depending on the technology.
+This grant is currently available to any home using a suitable fuel system, and is available alongside the Renewable Heat Incentive which will be launching shortly.

 The Renewable Heat Incentive is a regular payment you will receive from the government per unit of heat you generate using your renewable heat generation technology.
 You will be paid quarterly for 7 years, by which time the technology should have paid for itself.
-This scheme is currently under consultation by the government and final details will be available from Summer 2013, with a launch in Spring 2014.
-If you qualify for the RHPP you will qualify for the RHI when it is implemented.
+The final details of this scheme have just been announced, with details of how to apply to the scheme to be made available shortly.
+If you qualify for the RHPP you will qualify for the RHI when it is implemented, and you can receive funding from both the RHPP and RHI – your RHPP grant will simply be deducted from your RHI payments to avoid a double subsidy.

 Administering the Renewable Heat Subsidies